Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

-Since the appropriate naturality of the braiding isomorphisms in a supercategory involves a sign factor, we include a proof here to illustrate the essential role of the sign factor in \eqref{homtensprod}: \begin{propo} For any parity-homogeneous homomorphisms $f_1: W_1\rightarrow\widetilde{W}_1$ and $f_2: W_2\rightarrow\widetilde{W}_2$ in $\cC$,
+Since the naturality of braiding isomorphisms in a supercategory involves a sign factor, we include a proof here to illustrate the essential role of the sign factor in \eqref{homtensprod}: \begin{propo} For parity-homogeneous homomorphisms $f_1: W_1\rightarrow\widetilde{W}_1$ and $f_2: W_2\rightarrow\widetilde{W}_2$ in $\cC$,